 - Use location-specific content in your strategy

-The first step in your content marketing for real estate journey is to write down your mission and/or values if you never have before.
+The first step in your content marketing also called evergreen marketing, journey is to write down your mission and/or values if you never have before.

-And that isn’t just the case with Apple, it’s the case with your business and even with Carrot.
-Consider this testimonial that just came through our company’s #General Slack channel earlier today…
+And that isn’t just the case with Apple; it’s the case with your business and even with Carrot.
+Consider this testimonial from our company’s #General Slack channel earlier today…

 I want to thank you for being so honest.
 Your character is very impressive, and for that reason I am going to join Carrot later today…

 A person’s character is very important to me, and seeing yours I know I will be connecting with a company that will grow and succeed.

 Thank you for your character.”